MWMjr/DesignPatterns/README.md

 Get the interface you want from the interface that you have.
 Often referred to as a wrapper.

 *When to use*
 When you have a class that can do what you need it to do, but the inputs you have don't fit nicely into it.
 For instance, having a class that can only draw a point, and asking it to draw a line.
 Using an adapter can isolate the code that orchestrates it.

+*Caching*
+Should intermediate representations begin to pile up, use caching or other optimizations.
+Make sure you clean up after yourself too.

 #### Bridge
 #### Composite